opengeospatial/geoapi/README.md

 ## Development snapshots

-GeoAPI requires Java 10 and [Maven 3](http://maven.apache.org) for building, but the compilation result can be used with Java 8 or later.
+GeoAPI development branches require Java 18 and [Maven 3](http://maven.apache.org) for building, but the compilation result can be run on Java 11.
+The GeoAPI 3.0 stable release requires only Java 8.

 * **[OGC specification](https://opengeospatial.github.io/ogcna-auto-review/23-016.html)**
   is built in HTML format with `mvn pre-site -N`.\